- “Bringing The Past, Into the Future”

 £1.00 – £6.95 ex VAT

 Amethyst is a purple variety of quartz owing its attractive colour to irradiation and iron impurities present at the time of formation.
-These crystal beds from Uruguay are available in a range of optional sizes and will come supplied in a card tray with a label.
+These crystal beds from Brazil are available in a range of optional sizes and will come supplied in a card tray with a label.

 We ship to all 50 states, Washington DC.